matteocivitillo/flutter-flame-memory/README.md

-# Ember Match - Floating Memory Game
+# Memory Match - Floating Memory Game

 ## Description
-**Ember Match** is a device-agnostic memory game built with **Flutter** and the **Flame Engine**.
+**Memory Match** is a device-agnostic memory game built with **Flutter** and the **Flame Engine**.
-Unlike traditional static grid-based memory games, Ember Match features a dynamic "floating" mechanic: cards move freely across the screen, bouncing off the edges, adding a layer of physics-based difficulty to the classic memory challenge.
+Unlike traditional static grid-based memory games, Memory Match features a dynamic "floating" mechanic: cards move freely across the screen, bouncing off the edges, adding a layer of physics-based difficulty to the classic memory challenge.

 The project demonstrates advanced Flutter concepts including:
 - **Reactive State Management** (GetX)